msssm/project_template/README.md

 ## The Model

 We want to base our work on an agent-based model, the agents being single beings with an opinion of an interval **[0,1]**.
 In addition, each agent possesses a parameter **µ**, which is the weight the agent gives to foreign opinions.
 Agents of the society will interact with each other, "exchanging" their opinions and deciding on common ground.
 This "common ground" both agents share is defined if within the interval **u**: if their opinions are similar enough (within **u**), they will converge and become the same.
 If not, extreme differences will stay as-is.
+The final level of abstraction is added with the probability of convincing another individual of their own opinion is defined by **κ**, as some individuals possess higher levels of charisma and are more able to manipulate the crowd than others.
+Using this model we should be able to successfully simulate the key points in an abstract way: the weight of foreign opinions, the similarities of two opinions and the probability of convincing others.

 ## Fundamental Questions